The Flexibility That Comes With Remote Working, Outsourcing Developers

-About The Speaker: Joseph Puglisi
+About Joseph Puglisi

 Joseph Puglisi is a seasoned business and technology professional with extensive experience managing complex business and technical environments across industries.
 He’s currently the chairman and co-manager of North Andover Investors Collaborative II.
 He’s adept at building and leading teams and creating cross-functional partnerships to deliver on business initiatives.
 His strengths in leadership, strategic vision, innovation and communication have helped him pave the way for all the businesses he’s worked for.

 1. What trends do you see coming up in the industry – unseemly or exciting – that might change the industry for good?

 While many are focused on the growing desire for continued work from home versus the executive push towards a return to work with all the attendant controversy around cyber-security, commuting costs and the like, there is another aspect of the change in the workplace being overlooked.
 It’s partly where you will work, but also increasingly when you will work that is in question.
 Many in the workforce want the flexibility they achieved when working remotely to set their own schedule.